kua-University/student-registration-system-with-django/README.md

 1. Replace `yourusername` in the repository URL with your actual GitHub username.
 2. Update the `.env` file with your Stripe API keys.
 3. Ensure you have written the corresponding test files (`test_models.py`, `test_forms.py`, `test_urls.py`, `test_views.py`, and `test_system.py`) in the `payment/tests/` directory.

-Let me know if you need further assistance! 🚀